Applications Guide

 - The tax ID from the form submission

 This feature is detected automatically — no setup needed.
-If your store is on Shopify Plus with B2B enabled, Companies are created on approval.
+If your store has native B2B access, Companies are created on approval.

 Timeline and Audit Trail